-Disclosure initiative (Amendments to PAS 7).
+Disclosure initiative (Amendments to PAS 7, Statement of Cash Flows).
 The amendments address financial statements users' requests for improved disclosures about an entity's net debt relevant to understanding an entity's cash flows.
 The amendments require entities to provide disclosures that enable users of the consolidated financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes - e.g. by providing a reconciliation between the opening and closing balances in the consolidated statements of financial position for liabilities arising from financing activities.
-If the required disclosure is provided in combination with disclosures of changes in other assets and liabilities, it shall disclose the changes in liabilities.
+If the required disclosure is provided in combination with disclosures of changes in other assets and liabilities, it shall disclose the changes in liabilities arising from financing activities separately from changes in those other assets and liabilities.